andis-sprinkis/nix-user-config/.local/share/doc/linux_install.md

     ```sh
     exec i3
     ```
-1. Use `xrandr` to define and test the display configuration.
+1. Use `arandr` to define and test the display configuration.
 1. Create file `/etc/X11/xorg.conf.d/30-displays.conf` with the display configuration parameters e.g.

     ```xf86conf